 MATERNAL CHILD HEALTH FELLOWSHIP CORE FACULTY

-Dr. Gomez is the Fellowship Program Director and the Program Director of the Family Medicine Residency Program and the Maternal Child Health Fellowship.
+Dr. Gomez is the Fellowship Program Director and the Program Director of the Family Medicine Residency Program.
 He earned a BS degree in Biochemistry from the UC Los Angeles, and graduated from Chicago Medical School in Illinois.
 Dr. Gomez completed his residency with UC Davis Family Medicine Program in Merced, California.
 He is particularly involved in family-oriented adult and pediatric HIV/AIDS care, and is currently the Medical Director of the Pacific AIDS Education Training Center in the San Joaquin Valley.
 Dr. Gomez’s other clinical interests include obstetrics and inpatient medicine.
 Dr. Gomez precepts and provides clinical care at our rural site in Selma, and is an Advisory Faculty for the Advanced Life Support in Obstetrics course held yearly at UCSF Fresno.

 Dr. Downer attended University of California, Davis for his undergraduate coursework, double majoring in both Biological Sciences and Psychology.
 He then went on to complete medical school at Pennsylvania State University’s College of Medicine in Hershey.
 Upon completion of his medical degree, Dr. Downer undertook his Obstetrics and Gynecology residency training at UCSF Fresno Medicine Education Program.
 After finishing residency training, Dr. Downer spent the next four years as an OB/GYN physician for the U.S. Army at Landstuhl, Germany, the largest military overseas OB/GYN department in the world. .
 Dr. Downer’s clinical interests include minimally invasive gynecology.